lxnhard/meet/README.md

 I should be able to „specify the number of events“
 So that I can decide how many events I want to see listed

-SCENARIO 1: WHEN USER HASN’T SPECIFIED A NUMBER, 32 IS THE DEFAULT NUMBER.
+SCENARIO 1: WHEN USER HASN’T SPECIFIED A NUMBER, 50 IS THE DEFAULT NUMBER.
 - Given the user has not specified the number of events to be shown
 - When an event list is open
-- Then the user should see a list of 32 upcoming events
+- Then the user should see a list of max.
+50 upcoming events

 SCENARIO 2: USER CAN CHANGE THE NUMBER OF EVENTS THEY WANT TO SEE.
 - Given an event list is open
 - When the user specifies the number of X events to be shown
-- Then the user should see a list of X upcoming events
+- Then the user should see a list of max.
+X upcoming events

 #### FEATURE 4: USE THE APP WHEN OFFLINE
 **User Story:**